-Other revenues totaled \$136,931 and included convocation ticket sales, interest on financial holdings, website advertising, administrative fees, sponsorships, and post designation public accounting (PDPA) course and exam fees.
-The increase of \$97,350 over the prior year is largely attributed to the fact that there was no convocation held in 2021-22.
-An increase in the Affinity programs and improved interest rates on investments also contributed to the increase over prior year and the \$34,080 variance over budget.
+Other revenues totaled \$124,657 and included convocation ticket sales, interest on financial holdings, website advertising, administrative fees, sponsorships, and post designation public accounting (PDPA) course and exam fees.
+This is consistent with a budget of \$125,346.
+The decrease of \$12,274 over the prior year is largely attributed to a decrease in convocation revenue due to lower attendance and a decrease in revenue from Affinity programs.
+The decrease was somewhat offset by an increase in interest revenue due to improved interest rates and an increase in principal invested.